m-dennisgocong/fCC-responsive-web-design-projects/tribute-page/README.md

 ## Note

 I used a lot of dev's on this project.
-I should apply SEO for best practice and avoid using a lot of dev's.
+I should apply HTML Semantic for best practice and avoid using a lot of dev's.
 Applying different unit type on the same element can cause conflict.

+## Credits

+The design is inspired by : <a href="https://www.behance.net/gallery/93886357/Tribute-Page-Dr-Norman-Borlaug" target="_blank"> Nithi Pramesti </a>.